chromium/chromium/components/vector_icons/README.md

 Once you have created an `.icon` file, place it in an appropriate `vector_icon` subdirectory and add the filename to the corresponding `BUILD.gn`.
 A constant is automatically generated so that the icon can be referenced at runtime.
 The icon file `foo_bar.icon` is mapped to the constant name of `kFooBarIcon` ('k' + camel-cased filename + 'Icon'), which you can use to reference that icon in code.
 The icon's name should match its identifier on [the MD icons site](https://material.io/icons/) if that's where it came from.
 For example, `ic_accessibility` would become `accessibility.icon`.

-Make sure not to add [trademarked resources](../../docs/google_chrome_branded_builds.md) such as Google product logos to the Chromium repo.
+**Make sure not to add [trademarked resources](../../docs/google_chrome_branded_builds.md) such as Google product logos to the Chromium repo**.
+The handful of vector icons that are trademarked live in `//components/vector_icons/google_chrome` with open-source counterparts in `//components/vector_icons/chromium`.

 ### Icons with multiple definitions